ordina-jworks/ordina-jworks.github.io/_posts/2019-01-14-Infrastructure-as-code-with-terraform-and-aws-serverless.md

 Before specifying the Lambda Functions we have to create permissions for our functions to use.
 This makes sure that our functions have permissions to access other resources (like DynamoDB).
-Without going to deep into it, the AWS permission model works as follows:
+Without going too deep into it, the AWS permission model works as follows:
 * Provide a resource with a role
 * Add permissions to this role
 * These allow the role to access other resources: